 This course helps prepare students to teach English in middle and high schools.
-It emphasizes integration of all language arts including reading and literature, speaking and listening, writing, and viewing.
-Students will learn how to select appropriate reading materials; prepare mini, daily, and unit lessons; organize collaborative learning; and design writing assessment.
-Students will explore current theories of teaching English, especially theories of teaching writing.
-Classroom management will also be discussed.
+It emphasizes integration of reading and literature, speaking, listening, and writing.
+Students will learn how to select appropriate reading materials; prepare mini, daily, and unit lessons; organize collaborative learning; and design writing assessments.
+Students also prepare an action research proposal in this course.
 Prerequisites: EDU 521 and EDU 533.